 |

-Bayes3D: fast learning and inference in structured generative models of 3D objects and scenes
+Bayes3D: fast learning and inference in structured generative models of 3D objects and

-Nishad Gothoskar*, Matin Ghavami*, Eric Li* Aidan Curtis, Michael Noseworthy, Karen Chung, Brian Patton
+Nishad Gothoskar*, Matin Ghavami*, Eric Li* Aidan Curtis, Michael Noseworthy, Karen Chung,

 William T. Freeman, Joshua B. Tenenbaum, Mirko Klukas, Vikash K. Mansinghka